 ASC offers a dedicated admissions team that works side by side with families and hospital personnel to ensure a smooth transition for residents as they acclimate to their new setting.

 Due to COVID-19 restrictions, ASC offers prospective families a variety of virtual tour options including face time and can answer questions via phone, email, text or video conference.
 Treatment consents can be signed electronically and shared via email for convenience.
 Directors of Admissions can also arrange off-site meetings with families if preferred.

 To ensure the safety of our residents, each new resident is screened for COVID-19 symptoms prior to admission.
 Additionally, we welcome our new admissions into an enhanced infection control observation for their first two weeks.
-New residents dine and participate in therapy sessions in their room during those first two weeks.
+New residents dine and participate in life enriching activities in their room during the first two weeks.

 At American Senior Communities, we believe that caring for others means personally knowing and valuing each individual as a person.
 We believe that each customer deserves to be known, recognized, understood and cared for as much emotionally as they do physically.
 Upon admission, each resident is paired with a CARE Companion.
 While residents are cared for by the full team, a CARE Companion is someone who goes above and beyond to identify mutual interests that typically lead to a deeper connection and friendship.
 These companions provide a variety of updates to families as well as solicit preferences and help arrange visiting options.
 For more information about CARE Companions, click here.

 Moving Forward Rehabilitation is designed for those striving to return home following a hospital stay but who could benefit from continued skilled nursing care, physical, occupational and/or speech therapy to restore self-care abilities and confidence.
 Programs are tailored to the individual; therefore, our programs are well positioned for modifications due to COVID-19 restrictions.